-Present at all Levels of the data processing chain (but omitted in the discussion so far) are processes to determine measures for the degree of definiteness of the resulting data.
-At Levels 0 and 1 an adequate measure is the measurement uncertainty as described e.g. in (JCGM 2008), and at Levels 2 and 3 the error characterization as described in CECR [RD-6].
+Present at all Levels of the data processing chain (but omitted in the discussion so far) are processes to determine measures for the degree of uncertainty associated with the resulting data.
+At Levels 0 and 1 an adequate measure is the measurement uncertainty as described e.g. in (JCGM 2008), and at Levels 2 and 3 the error characterization as described in the E3UB (Scanlon et al. 2020).
 We do not know what measures are used at Level 4 but we note that results of analyses and simulations may be in the range of evidentiary to indicative.

-5.3 Grid Types
+3.3 Grid Types